derrick921213/sqlui/README.md

-#this is a sqlui test.
+this is a sqlui test.\n
-#and it will create soon.
+and it will create soon.